How Clinic Matching is Conducted

 - Each clinic/externship's faculty submits a list of accepted students.
 (Faculty do not have access to students' preferences when making their acceptance decisions.)

 - The lists are compared with student preferences, and students receive their first preference among the clinics/externships to which they have been accepted.
-For example, if a student is accepted into two clinics/externships, the system would place her in the one she ranked higher.
+For example, if a student is accepted into two clinics/externships, the system would place them in the one they ranked higher.

 - After initial offers are made, each clinic/externship maintains a wait list.
 If an opening occurs, wait-listed students are informed of their option to accept a position in that clinic/externship.
 Thus, students placed in their second or third choice course may later be notified that they have gotten into a higher-preferred clinic/externship.

 - Students offered admission to a clinic/externship that was not their top preference may continue on the wait list for ones they ranked higher, whether they accept or decline the lower-rated clinic/externship offered.
 However, students cannot be placed on a waitlist for a clinic/externship they ranked lower than the one they are offered.

 - JD students will be notified by e-mail on Friday, May 15, 2020, whether or not they have been accepted into a clinic or externship.